abaiao-r/cub3D/README.md

 ---

 *This project is brought to you by [Andre Francisco Baiao Rolao Candido da Silva and Pedro Manuel Pereira Coelho Bigote].
-You can find more of our work on [Andre GitHub](https://github.com/abaiao-r) and [Pedro's GitHub](https://github.com/pedperei).*
+You can find more of our work on [Andre's GitHub](https://github.com/abaiao-r) and [Pedro's GitHub](https://github.com/pedperei).*